Evan-Zhao/homepage/a-global-history/main.md

    >
    > The reason is that only humans can symbolize, or envision things and concepts divorced from here-and-now reality.
 Only humans laugh, and only they know that they will die.
 Only they have wondered about the universe and its origins, about their place in it and in the hereafter.
    >
    > With these unique and revolutionizing abilities, humans have been able to cope with their environment without mutations.
-Human culture became the new, nonbiological way of having fur in the arctic, water storage in the desert, and fins in the water.
+Human culture became the new, non-biological way of having fur in the arctic, water storage in the desert, and fins in the water.
    >
    > More concretely, culture consists of tools, clothing, ornaments, institutions, language, art forms, and religious beliefs and practices.
 All these have served to adapt humans to their physical environment and to their fellow humans. ...